 185 Low shot rear of Danny tracking him in Room 237 hall.
 (41:13)

-Cut to, from the rear, a view of Danny dressed in blue overalls and red sweater, zooming on his trike down a guest hall of the hotel over a carpet of hexagonal red, black and orange graphic elements.
+Cut to, from the rear, a view of Danny dressed in blue overalls and red sweater, zooming on his trike down a guest hall of the hotel over a carpet of hexagonal red, black (or sepia) and orange graphic elements.
 He passes an open stairwell door on the right, its light shining greenly, red doors of an elevator to the left of him.

 We are trained to be alert to these red elevator doors, looking for the ones that will spill blood, and due the green stairwell and carpet we are aware these aren't the ones.